 Keeping a rental property in bankruptcy isn’t easy, but in the right instance, it can be done.
 In Chapter 7, you’ll need to protect all of the rental’s equity with a bankruptcy exemption and keep the payment current.
 In Chapter 13, you’ll pay an amount equal to any unprotected equity through a Chapter 13 repayment plan and keep the payment current.
 You can also reduce or “cram down” the amount you owe on the rental property to reflect the actual value, but you’ll have to pay the reduced balance in full through your repayment plan (which for most is not an easy feat).

 In Chapter 7 bankruptcy, you don’t give up everything.
 You can keep property that you can exempt (protect) under your state’s exemption laws.
 The Chapter 7 trustee appointed to oversee your case sells any property that you can’t protect with a bankruptcy exemption and uses the proceeds to pay your creditors.

-If your rental property is worth more than what you owe on it, you must exempt its equity if you want to keep it.
-Exemption laws and amounts vary significantly from state to state.
-However, to exempt the equity in rental property, you typically have to use an exemption specifically designed for it or a wildcard exemption (you can’t use the homestead exemption for properties that are not your principal residence).
+If your rental property is worth more than the amount you owe on it, you must exempt its equity using an exemption if you want to keep it.
+If you can exempt all of the equity in the rental property, then the trustee won’t be able to sell it.